How does a factory get smart, digitized, automated and efficient?

 Infineon provides its customers with the right technologies and innovations to address current and future security, functionality, connectivity and performance demands for industrial automation in smart factories.
-When developing solutions, Infineon takes your challenges head-on.
 We offer high-quality industrial grade semiconductors along with a range of proven reference designs.
 All this makes your automation design as simple, efficient, and reliable as possible.

-Disruptive technologies have significantly changed our lifestyle in the past few decades.
-Robots are joining the ranks of innovative and disruptive technologies by revolutionizing traditional habits and processes.
+Robots have joined the ranks of innovative and disruptive technologies by revolutionizing traditional habits and processes.
 Today’s robots can identify and navigate through surroundings, work alongside and even interact with humans.
 Moreover, they teach themselves the skills required to complete a new task.

 According to ABI Research, shipments are expected to grow at a CAGR of 4.5% in 2030 compared to 2020 - for cobots, the expectations are as high as 43%!
 All this would not be possible without semiconductor solutions.
 Whether in an industrial robot, a collaborative robot (cobot), a mobile robot for warehouses, last-mile delivery (AGV & AMR) or a domestic robot, intelligent semiconductors are the key enablers for all major robotic functions.

 As both a leading supplier of robotic components and an advanced user of robots in our own fabs, we at Infineon have carved out a unique position on the market.
 We provide a huge market-leading and comprehensive portfolio of power products, sensors, connectivity, and microcontrollers for industrial robots, cobots, mobile robots and more - everything from one single source.